ogsamovar/launch-docs-evo/launch-docs-original.md

 ### How does LBPs' constant downward price pressure works?

-In essence, the constant downward price pressure in an LBP is algorithmically-defined in the smart contract that automatically adjust swap rates as time passes.
+In essence, the constant downward price pressure in an LBP is algorithmically-defined in the smart contract that automatically adjusts swap rates as time passes.

 As we said, LBPs are liquidity pools that change weights over time throughout the sale period: from higher weights for project tokens to ideally meet the weight of the funding token.
-The weight determine the swap rate, so at the beginning the price will be relative high and contributors will be disincentivize to buy at that price, we call this *selling pressure* on the token.
+The weight determines the swap rate, so at the beginning the price will be relatively high and contributors will be disincentivized to buy at that price, we call this *selling pressure* on the token.
 This is counterbalanced by the *buying pressure* generated by the automatic weight decrease encoded in the LBP smart contract: essentially, as time passes the project token weights decrease, increasing the desire for contributors to buy the project tokens.

-### In short, w**hat is the process of an LBP launch on Prime Launch?**
+### **In short, what is the process of an LBP launch on Prime Launch?**

 1. The project owner fills in the launch parameters in the registration wizard (Project name, Project Description, cliff period, vesting period, Project Token Address, LBP start time and LBP end time, Start Weights, End Weights, etc) and submits the launch application.
-2. The prime launch evaluation team will review your project and reach out to you within 10 days to understand your specific case and answer the questions you might have.
+2. The Prime Launch evaluation team will review your project and reach out to you within 10 days to understand your specific case and answer the questions you might have.
 3. DAO-appointed Prime Launch multi-sig will take up to 5 days to approve or deny your launch submission.
 4. If your launch is approved, it will be visible on the Prime Launch interface.
 5. Once your launch is approved, the project admin has to fund the LBP with the specified project tokens and the funding tokens.
 This step requires your approval of three transactions.